 Operating lease — single line, straight-line

-Operating lease expense is recorded as a single line item on a straight-line basis over the lease term.
+Operating lease expense is recorded as a single line item on a straight-line basis.
 For a lease with constant monthly payments, the expense is the same every month.

 Finance lease — two lines, front-loaded